scottcs2/Masks-R-Us/README.md

 Here is a read-only link to the Google Drive we used for this project: https://drive.google.com/drive/folders/1YeNshscfAkP8w8arQuJiCTdGuDcSgJcV?usp=sharing

-In the drive, you can find photos from our data set, and the various training programs we wrote.
+In the drive, you can find photos from our data set, the various training programs we wrote, and the models we generated.
+The best of these can be found on the main page of the drive and is titled "working_model.pt"